What Is a J-flap Procedure, and How Is It Used to Treat TMJ Disorder and Nasal Valve Collapse?

 Typically, nasal valve collapse is treated by Nasal Valve Dilators or Cartilage Struts, which can be inserted into the nasal wall—but this doesn't always work.

-repairs nasal valve collapse effectively by inverting or reversing the flap and stitching it into position, opening the nasal valve.
+This is where the J-flap procedure comes in.
+This minimally invasive rhinoplasty procedure repairs nasal valve collapse effectively by inverting or reversing the flap and stitching it into position, opening the nasal valve.

 How Can the J-flap Procedure Treat Nasal Valve Collapse?

 This offers a less painful solution to nasal airway obstruction that heals quickly with little downtime for the patient.
-With an estimated success rate of over 70%, this procedure is a great option for many nasal valve collapse sufferers to get their quality of life back quickly.
+With an estimated success rate of over 90%, this procedure is a great option for many nasal valve collapse sufferers to get their quality of life back quickly.

-How Do You Get the Best Results from the J-flap Procedure?
+How Do You Get the Best Results from the

 Your In-house J-flap Treatment Center